 Susan began teaching at the Naropa University (www.naropa.edu) in 1980.
 In 1990, she began directing the Body Psychotherapy Masters program at its inception.
-This was one of the first graduate programs in Somatic Psychology or Body Psychotherapy.
+This was one of the first graduate programs in Somatic Psychology.
 She was the director of this program from 1990 until 2000.
 In 1999, Lippincott, Williams & Wilkins published her first book, Natural Intelligence: Body-Mind Integration and Human Development.

 In 2004, Body-Mind Psychotherapy: Principles, Techniques, and Practical Applications was published by W.W.
 Norton.
 This text continues to be used by professionals and in academic settings.

 In 1991, Susan formed the Association of Somatic Psychology.
 She envisioned an international association and acting as president of this association began working with other groups with a similar vision.
 In 1994, these groups joined together to offer the first somatic psychology conference in Beverly, Massachusetts, and at that conference, all the organizations joined together to form the United States Association of Body Psychotherapy (www.usabp.org) She has sat on the Advisory Board of the USABP at its inception.